OpenRockets/web-dev-error-solutions/errors/nextjs/next-js-middleware-handling-not-found-errors-in-api-routes/README.md

+# 🐞 Next.js Middleware: Handling `Not Found` Errors in API Routes

 This document addresses a common issue encountered when working with API routes in Next.js: handling 404 (Not Found) errors gracefully.
 Incorrectly handling these errors can lead to a poor user experience and potentially break your application.